areebamoosa/GitHub-practice/README.md

 # GitHub-practice
-This is a practice repository to learn GitHub basics Hi!
-My name is Areeba Moosa.
+This is a practice repository to learn GitHub basics <br>
+Hi!
+My name is Areeba Moosa.<br>
-I would love to explore GitHub
+I would love to explore GitHub<br>